dtonon/oracolo/README.md

 ## How to use - Developer mode

 1) Open `index.html` and personalize the `author` meta tag with your `npub`
-2) Optional: personalize the `relays` meta tag with some custom relays
-3) Run `npm install`
+2) Run `npm install`
-4) Run `npm run build`
+3) Run `npm run build`
-5) Deploy the generated dist/index.html file
+4) Deploy the generated dist/index.html file

 ## How to use - "I hate npm" mode

 1) Open directly `dist/index.html` and personalize the `author` meta tag with your `npub`
-2) Optional: personalize the `relays` meta tag with some custom relays
-3) Save the file and deploy
+2) Save the file and deploy

+## Optional settings

+In addition to the `npub` meta in the index.html there are other optional metas to configure:

+`relays`: permits to set a list of custom relays;
+`top-notes`: show N notes in a boxed format with the cover image;

 ## Why this ugly hash routing?